samuelmwangi729/Alx_DjangoLearnLab/django_blog/README.md

 1. Log in to your account
 2. Open a blog post
 3. Scroll to the bottom and submit the comment form

+## 🏷 Tagging & 🔍 Search Features

+### 💡 Tagging Posts
+- While creating or editing a post, add tags using commas (e.g., `django, blog, tutorial`).
+- Tags appear on the post detail page.
+- Clicking a tag shows all posts with that tag.

+### 🔍 Searching Posts
+- Use the search bar at the top to search for posts.
+- Matches are found in:
+  - Post titles
+  - Post content
+  - Tags

+### 🔗 URL Patterns
+- `/search/?q=keyword` — Search results
+- `/tags/<tag>/` — Posts filtered by tag